Gory Blister

 Gory Blister is an Italian technical death metal band from Milan, formed in 1991.
-Their lyrical themes range from psychology to modern literature/poetry and outer space.
+Their lyrics range from psychology to modern literature/poetry and outer space.

 History

-The band was formed in 1991 and after two demos, "Spoilt By Greed" in 1991 and "Hanging Down the Sounds" in 1993, they released their first EP, Cognitive Sinergy in 1997.
-In 1999, they self-released, Art Bleeds.
-By 2004, the line-up consisted of the vocalist Adry Bellant, drummer Joe Laviola, bass guitarist Fredrick and guitarist Raff.
-In October 2004, the band was requested by AreaDeath Productions to donate their cover version of "1000 Eyes" to a Chinese Death tribute album Unforgotten Past – A Tribute to Chuck Schuldiner.
-In January 2005, they signed to Mascot Records of Holland.
-In early 2006, Skymorphosis, was released by Mascot Records and in January 2007, Bellant left the band and was replaced by Clode.
-In February, they toured with Amoral in Italy.
-Their third album, Graveyard of Angels, with the vocalist Domenico Roviello, was released on April 6, 2009, by Mascot Records.
-After touring Italy to promote the Graveyard album, Gory Blister began writing new songs.
-Guitarist / vocalist Karl Sanders from U.S. death metal band Nile joined the band to sing as a guest vocalist on two tracks for this fourth album.
-In April 2012 Gory Blister released via BeckerTeam Records, a division of Scarlet Records, their fourth album titled Earth-Sick, with a new singer named John.
-The new work contains 10 new songs of pure, and technical, brutal, death metal.
-The band played several gigs in Italy to promote Earth-Sick as headliner and supporting acts like Entombed, Sinister, Obituary.
-The band released the fifth album of their metal career; The Fifth Fury in 2014.
+Formed in 1991, the band released two demos, Spoilt By Greed (1991) and Hanging Down the Sounds (1993), before their first EP, Cognitive Sinergy in 1997.
+In 1999, they self-released Art Bleeds.
+By 2004, the line-up included vocalist Adry Bellant, drummer Joe Laviola, bassist Fredrick, and guitarist Raff.
+In October 2004, AreaDeath Productions asked the band to donate their cover version of "1000 Eyes" to the Chinese Death tribute album Unforgotten Past – A Tribute to Chuck Schuldiner.
+They signed to Mascot Records in January 2005.
+Mascot released Skymorphosis in early 2006.
+In January 2007, Clode replaced Bellant.
+In February, they toured Italy with Amoral.
+Released April 6, 2009, by Mascot Records, their third album, Graveyard of Angels, features vocalist Domenico Roviello.
+After touring Italy to promote Graveyard, Gory Blister began writing new songs.
+Guitarist / vocalist Karl Sanders from U.S. death metal band Nile joined the band as a guest vocalist on two tracks for this fourth album.
+In April 2012, via BeckerTeam Records (a division of Scarlet Records), Gory Blister released Earth-Sick featuring new singer John.
+The new work featured 10 technical, brutal death metal songs.
+The band played several shows in Italy to promote Earth-Sick as headliner and supporting acts like Entombed, Sinister, Obituary.
+The band released their fifth album, The Fifth Fury, in 2014.